Nursing and midwifery workforce organisation

 On 17 July 2020 the Industrial Relations Commission of South Australia approved the Nursing and Midwifery (South Australian Public Sector) Enterprise Agreement 2020.
 Information about nursing and midwifery Enterprise Agreements and Bargaining is available at:

 - Your Local Health Network intranet

-- Nursing and Midwifery (SA Public Sector) Enterprise Agreement 2013 is available at Public Sector Workforce Relations (PSWR).
+- Nursing and Midwifery (SA Public Sector) Enterprise Agreement 2020 is available the South Australian Employment Tribunal website.